-1. shipping only with Double-Opt-In
+1. shipping only with double opt-in

 2. use legally compliant shipping software

-3. data security guarantee
+3. guaranteed data security

 4. pay attention to data economy

-5. complete your sign up process
+5. complete your sign-up process

 6. goodies are not free

 It remains to say...